graph-part/graph-part/README.md

 `--chunks`              |`-nc`  | The number of chunks into which to split the fasta file for multithreaded alignment.
 Defaults to 10.
 `--parallel-mode`       |`-pm`  | The Python parallelization strategy to use. `multithread` or `multiprocess`.
 Multiprocessing is potentially faster (especially for short sequences), but increases memory usage.
 `--nucleotide`          |`-nu`  | Use this flag if the input contains nucleotide sequences.
 By default, assumes proteins.
 `--triangular`          |`-tr`  | Only compute triangular of the full distance matrix.
 Twice as fast, but can yield slightly different results if an alignment has two different solutions with the same score, but different identities.
+In some cases, a pairwise identity can be slightly above the threshold in one solution, and slightly below in another (e.g A:B = 29.8%, B:A = 30.4%).
 `--gapopen`             |`-gapopen`     | [10.0 for any sequence] The gap open penalty is the score taken away when a gap is created.
 The best value depends on the choice of comparison matrix.
 The default value assumes you are using the EBLOSUM62 matrix.
 (Floating point number from 1.0 to 100.0)
 `--gapextend`           |`-gapextend`   | [0.5 for any sequence] The gap extension penalty is added to the standard gap penalty for each base or residue in the gap.
 This is how long gaps are penalized.
 Usually you will expect a few long gaps rather than many short gaps, so the gap extension penalty should be lower than the gap penalty.
 An exception is where one or both sequences are single reads with possible sequencing errors in which case you would expect many single base gaps.
 You can get this result by setting the gap open penalty to zero (or very low) and using the gap extension penalty to control gap scoring.
 (Floating point number from 0.0 to 10.0)
 `--endextend`           |`-endextend`   | [0.5 for any sequence] The end gap extension, penalty is added to the end gap penalty for each base or residue in the end gap.
 This is how long end gaps are penalized.
 (Floating point number from 0.0 to 10.0)